-We have audited the accompanying consolidated balance sheets of Luxfer Holdings PLC as of December 31, 2014 and 2013, and the related consolidated income statement, consolidated statement of comprehensive income, consolidated cash flow statement and consolidated changes in equity, for each of the three years in the period ended December 31, 2014.
+We have audited the accompanying consolidated balance sheet of Luxfer Holdings PLC as of December 31, 2014, and the related consolidated income statement, consolidated statement of comprehensive income, consolidated cash flow statement and consolidated changes in equity, for each of the two years in the period ended December 31, 2014.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.